Available 24/7 | 01622 926 505

 What to expect

 1. Strip-out: Once the fire damage process begins, the first step is to remove all of the damaged items and debris.
-Items that can be reapired are salvaged and anything else is safely removed from the site and disposed of correctly.
+Items that can be repaired are salvaged and anything else is safely removed from the site and disposed of correctly.

-2. Hepa vacuuming and soot removal: Once all the fire damaged contents have been removed, the experts will carry out the next phase of the restoration.
+2. HEPA vacuuming and soot removal: Once all the fire damaged contents have been removed, the experts will carry out the next phase of the restoration.
 This involves the use of HEPA filter and vacuum technology.
 The filter captures even the smallest particles and prevents any soot or ash re-entering your property.

 3. Manual washdown: All contaminated surfaces are manually washed down with specialist cleaning chemicals to remove any remaining soot or ash.